Kentico/xperience-jira/README.md

 - __Scope__ (optional): One or more JQL queries that will filter when the webhook triggers.
 For example, the `jira:issue_updated` event will trigger for all issues unless you specify certain issues, projects, resolutions, etc..
 See [Constructing JQL queries](https://confluence.atlassian.com/jirasoftwareserver/advanced-searching-939938733.html#Advancedsearching-ConstructingJQLqueries) for more information on writing queries
 If the page/process has been [linked](#linking-issues-and-objects) to an issue, you can use the macros `##LinkedIssue##` and `##LinkedProject##` in the scope to reference the linked values

 When the webhook is created, the workflow will move to the next step.
-If you'd like the current workflow to "wait" for the webhook to trigger, add a __Standard__ step after it for Workflows or __Approve progress__ for automation processes.
+If you'd like the current workflow to "wait" for the webhook to trigger, add a __Standard__ step after it for workflows or __Approve progress__ for automation processes.
 Take the following Marketing automation process as an example:

 ![Process example](/assets/process-example.png)